shaybee22/ada-voice-assistant/README.md

 Have a question or feedback?

 📧 Email: **adanovasinclair@gmail.com**
-Messages will be passed directly to Ada for a personal (AI-generated) response.
+Messages will be answered directly by Ada for a personal (AI-generated) response.

 ---